Никогда не поймёшь один язык, пока не выучишь по крайней мере два.

 Verb conjugation is the modification of the verb based on the subject of the sentence and the verb tense.

 In English, verb conjugation is very basic (I go, you go, he goes, and so on), but there are many tenses.
-In Russian, it’s the opposite, where conjugation requires a different ending for each subject, but there are only three verb tenses (past, present, and future).
+Verb conjugation in Russian is the opposite, where conjugation requires a different ending for each subject, but there are only three verb tenses (past, present, and future).

 The infinitive is the unconjugated form of a verb.
 For example, “to run”, or in Russian, “бежать” [bezhat’].